-The basic structure is produced by attaching the beams [7] to the frames.
+The basic structure is achieved by attaching the beams [7] to the bracings [1].

-There are three hooks projecting from each beam connector which fit perfectly into the front holes on the uprights [1].
+There are three hooks projecting from each beam connector which fit perfectly into the front holes on the bracings [1].

 Once fitted correctly, beam connectors are secured using safety pins [8].
 These are fully inserted into their correct position with a few light blows from a hammer.